jay3dec/ReactApp/README.md

-Clone the repository and Naviagte to the project directory.
+Clone the repository and Navigate to the project directory.
 ```
 git clone https://github.com/jay3dec/ReactApp.git
 cd ReactApp